bloomberg/game-trees/README.md

 To install the dependencies, run `opam install . --deps-only`.
 The project builds with Rocq 9.0.0 or higher.

 To build the project use `make`.
-After that, you can optionally run the tic-tac-toe game with `make run`.
+After that, you can optionally run the tic-tac-toe game with `make ttt`, and the SAT solver example with `make sat`.

 ## Installation